 At this point, you’re still dealing with pain management—as opposed to addiction—but if this story sounds even vaguely familiar, then you need to be on alert.
-Check out the 24 secrets pain doctors won’t tell you.
+(Check out the 24 secrets pain doctors won’t tell you.)

-Pain management doesn’t reach addiction until you’ve you’ve begun to experience pain despite taking the highest medically acceptable dosage.
+Pain management doesn’t reach addiction until you’ve begun to experience pain despite taking the highest medically acceptable dosage.
 That’s what’s called tolerance, according to Dr. Myer.

-Tolerance occurs because the use of opioid painkillers slows the brain’s production of endorphins, which are the body’s own painkillers, explains Beverly Hills, CA-based psychotherapist, Fran Walfish, PsyD.
+Tolerance occurs because the use of opioid painkillers slows the brain’s production of endorphins, which are the body’s own painkillers, explains Beverly Hills-based psychotherapist, Fran Walfish, PsyD.
 Your body doesn’t know or care how you began taking your meds, she says.
 It doesn’t matter if you obtained them legally or illegally.
 The fact remains that your body is now becoming increasingly incapable of coping with pain without an external supply of opiates.

 The first sign that you’re reaching a critical tolerance level may be that you find yourself running out of pills before your refill is available, according to Shanthi Mogali, MD, board-certified psychiatrist in general and addiction psychiatry at Columbia University in New York City.
 You might feel anxious about whether you’ll be able to obtain more pills.
 You might also find that your doctor is unwilling to “cooperate” in prescribing your refills or the dosage you believe you need in order to get relief.
 It’s important at this point to understand that it’s not that your doctor is trying to hurt you, but that you’ve reached a critical level of tolerance to your meds.

 “You start thinking of the feeling you get more than the pain relief,” observes recovered addict, Todd Crandell.
-Crandell spent 13 years addicted to opiates before turning his life around, becoming an addiction specialist and founding Racing for Recovery in Holland, OH.
+He spent 13 years addicted to opiates before turning his life around, becoming an addiction specialist and founding Racing for Recovery in Holland, Ohio.
 “Your mindset changes.
 You find yourself waiting for the next time you’re supposed to take your pills.
 You’re excited and eager.
 Your thoughts start to gear toward a feeling of euphoria you’ll get when you take them,” he says.

 You may at this point be willing to acknowledge to yourself that it would be a good thing if you cut down on your usage, according to Dr. Mogali.
 But there’s the rub.
 You will have significant difficulty in doing so, leading to further drug-seeking behavior.
 Read this hopeful firsthand account of a former opioid addict.